simprecicchiani/ThinkPad-T460s-macOS-OpenCore/README.md

 * [Native USB fix without injector kext](https://www.olarila.com/topic/6878-guide-native-usb-fix-for-notebooks-no-injectorkext-required/?tab=comments#comment-88412)

 ### CPU Power Management

-If you happen to have a different CPU model **remove CPUFriend.kext and replace SSDT-CPUD with plain [SSDT-PLUG](/EFI057Install/OC/ACPI/SSDT-PLUG.aml)**, power management is natively supported by OpenCore.
-If you want to take a step forward and create a custom profile, follow the steps below:
+If you want to take a step forward and create a custom CPU power profile, follow the steps below:

 * Use [CPUFriendFriend](https://github.com/corpnewt/CPUFriendFriend) to generate  a `.plist` file with PM data; (settings for i7-6600u):